Our Complete Backpacking Checklist

 Headlamp

-BioLite’s 200 headlamp has a minimalist headband design, which distributes the weight in a way that’s super comfortable.
-The light tilts, dims, and has a red light setting.
-Additionally, it’s USB charged so there’s no battery pack which helps make it one of the lightest headlamps we’ve found – it’s only 50 grams!
+The Biolite 325 headlamp has a minimalist headband design, which distributes the weight in a way that’s super comfortable.
+Additionally, it’s USB-charged, so there’s no battery pack, which helps make it one of the lightest headlamps we’ve found – it’s only 50 grams!

 First Aid Kit